-Sorting activities are one of my fave go-to activities to use in the elementary classroom!
-I love that they’re hands-on, great for collaborative group work, and have so many applications.
-Not only do they work well as review activities in a center or station, but they’re also nice to use for an engaging assessment.
+Sorting activities are one of my favorite go-to activities to use in the elementary classroom!
+They work great as review activities in a center or station, and they also work well for assessment.
 Whether you’re using them to introduce new content or review concepts you’ve previously taught, kids love using them in every subject.
 Here are some tips for using sorting activities with your class!

 To complete a sorting activity, students move sorting cards into different groups.
 Cards generally have words, pictures, definitions, descriptions, and/or examples.

 There are two main kinds of sorts.
 In a closed sort, you choose the categories and ask your students to sort the cards accordingly.
 In an open sort, students create their own categories by deciding how to group the sorting cards.